TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 15/Acts 15.39.md

 ---

-And there arose a sharp contention, so that they parted asunder one from the other, and Barnabas took Mark with him, and sailed away unto Cyprus;
+Then the contention grew so sharp that they separated from each other.
+Barnabas took Mark with him, and sailed away to Cyprus,